-Developing high performing personnel was cited as the top challenge for human resources (HR) professionals by two thirds of those who participated in a survey run by Talent Q.
+Nurturing high-performing personnel development was cited as the top challenge for human resources (HR) professionals by two thirds of those who participated in a survey by Talent Q.

-This is hardly a surprise; having to answer to both the CEO and CFO, HR managers need to consistently deliver tangible results from their personnel development.
+This is hardly a surprise; answering to both the CEO and CFO means HR managers need to consistently deliver tangible results from their personnel development.
 The ability, therefore, to spend time on the things that matter – talking to and helping to develop employees – rather than data entry and busy work, is essential.
 But, too often, efforts are thwarted by three common challenges.

 So what are these challenges and how do you overcome them?

-Training is too often seen as a box ticking exercise for new employees, only to be forgotten about.
+Training is too often a box-ticking exercise for new employees, forgotten about when the session or course is over.
 For training that sticks, you need a tailored, strategic approach and a culture of continual improvement.

-Before training begins, develop a bespoke training plan for each employee, based on suggestions from the employee and strengths and weaknesses from their performance reviews, and update it as they progress.
-This way, you can create more focussed training sessions for smaller groups of people, making them more relevant and more effective.
+Before training begins, develop a bespoke training plan for each employee.
+This should be based on suggestions from the employee and the strengths and weaknesses identified in their performance reviews.
+Remember to update the plan as they progress and to create more focussed training sessions for smaller groups of people so they’re more relevant and more effective.

-With the recruitment world riddled with challenges and external talent hard to come by, it’s now more important than ever to identify, nurture and retain top talent and effective leaders.
+As the recruitment world is riddled with challenges and external talent is hard to come by, it’s now more important than ever to identify, nurture and retain top talent and effective leaders.

-Identifying and nurturing leadership begins from the hiring process.
-You’re looking for people who share the values and vision of the company and who naturally want to lead and empower others.
+Identifying and nurturing leadership begins at the hiring process.
+You need to be looking for people who share the values and vision of the company and who naturally want to lead and empower others.

 Performance reviews are not just bureaucratic bunkum; they’re vital for getting management in touch with their team and cultivating key talent.

-One of the biggest hurdles for HR, however, is a weak underlying HR system getting in the way of your most valuable work.
+One of the biggest hurdles for HR is a weak underlying HR system getting in the way of valuable work.

 Piles of paper, stacks of spreadsheets, filing cabinets filled with payroll information.
-Having a paper-based system for your HR duties clogs up the works with reworks and manual data entry, making for more errors and decreased effectiveness.
+Having a paper-based system for your HR duties clogs up the works, making for more errors and decreased effectiveness.

 The same goes for disjointed digital systems.
-Time that you could spend on helping to develop your employees is wasted on just trying to keep everything ticking over.
+Time you could spend helping to develop your employees is wasted on just trying to keep everything in order.

-A cloud-based self-service HR system, however, gives you the time back and puts you in control.
+A cloud-based self-service HR system gives you back time and puts you in control.

 And, with nothing to install and no specialist training required, employees can input their own information – from phone numbers to time off requests – anytime, anywhere and leave you to approve it.
 It frees you up from the workaday admin but keeps you in the driver’s seat.